adrianadepalma/my-italian-tutor/README.md

 - All data is stored locally; no user data is shared.
 - The app is designed for self-study and experimentation with AI-powered language learning.

-## License
-Personal use only.
-No warranty or support is provided.